-- If your chinchilla is making noises, they haven’t made in the past
+- Your chinchilla is making noises it hasn’t made in the past

-All these behaviors listed above can be indicators that your chinchilla is stressed, and you simply need to back off.
+All these behaviors can be indicators that your chinchilla is stressed, and you simply need to back off.

 Once you begin seeing that your chinchilla is stressed, be sure to back off and give them the space they are asking for.